yl2811-cmd/Showheel/wwwroot/story-engl.md

 **Flagship Class (~5km):** Exists, but designed for planetary defense and terraform engineering—asteroid orbit deflection, atmospheric terraforming delivery, crustal structural modification, and orbital infrastructure deployment.
 The 5km scale is not for intimidation, but because the amount of equipment and materials required for terraform engineering is limited.
 The entire Federation consists of only 4-6 ships, each a mobile industrial city.

 **Mag-Bond Armor (Magnetic Field Reinforced Molecular Bonds):** A standard hull technology for all Federation spacecraft.
 It rearranges the molecular bond structure of materials at the nanoscale using a directional magnetic field, achieving a hardness 5-10 times that of diamond.
-Its purpose is not combat—it's to protect against the daily hazards of space travel (micrometeorites, high-energy cosmic rays, warp-shifted particles) and radiation echoes from terraform operations.
+Its purpose is not combat—it's to protect against everyday hazards during space travel (micrometeorites, high-energy cosmic rays, warp-shifted particles) and radiation echoes from terraform operations.
 Sensory characteristics: The surface temperature is 2-3 degrees Celsius higher than the ambient temperature (the magnetic field maintains waste heat); low-frequency vibrations of 40-60 Hz can be felt by the palm of the hand (the operating frequency of the magnetic field generator); under specific lighting conditions, it displays molecular rearrangement stress textures and faint interference colors.

 **Antimatter Projectile Delivery System (Terraform Core Tool):** The flagship-class vessel carries industrial-grade antimatter production facilities, capable of producing and storing hundreds of kilograms of antimatter on-site.
 The standard process for artificially creating plate boundaries is: CI calculation of the fault line → deployment of deep boreholes along the line → projection of miniature antimatter projectiles (each weighing tens to hundreds of grams, with a magnetically confined shell) to the target depth via an electromagnetic accelerator → synchronous detonation.
 100 kg of antimatter annihilation ≈ 1.8 × 10¹⁹ joules ≈ 86,000 Tsar Bomba equivalent, distributed along a fault line of several thousand kilometers—enough to crack the Earth's crust but not enough to shatter a planet.
 Recoil is negligible for engineering vessels weighing hundreds of millions of tons; the real challenge is radiation management (Mag-Bond armor shields against gamma-ray echoes).